Spinal lock: Can opener

 The can opener (in Judo referred to as kubi-hishigi) is a hyperflexing neck crank that can be applied from the opponent's guard or from a mounted position, by grabbing the opponent's head using the hands, and forcing it towards the chest of the opponent.
 If applied effectively in a competition it may force the opponent to submit.

 This may also refer to a type of neck compression employed from a rear mount position in which the back of the thumbs are used to drive into the neck starting from the high trapezius muscle toward the sternocleidomastoid muscles, causing severe discomfort and even submission.
 As of 2006, this is permitted in shiai (competition) as long as the combatant's thumbs remain straight and not bent.
 Its most common uses are to open up an opponent's chin for shime-waza or as a diversionary tactic.

 Cattle catch

 The cattle catch (also referred to as reverse crucifix, iron cross or stocks) is a hyperflexing neck crank involving trapping the opponent's hands and forcing the head towards his or her chest.
-The technique is performed with the opponent lying on his or her back, and the combatant performing the neck crank perpendicularly face-down in a side mount position above the head of the opponent, with the opponent's head resting towards his or her armpit.
+The technique is performed with the opponent lying on his or her back, and the combatant performing the neck crank perpendicularly face-down in a side mount position above the head of the opponent, with the opponent's head resting towards their armpit.
 The combatant traps one arm using the legs, and the other using the arms.
 By using the pinned arms and legs as a point of leverage, the combatant can forcefully crank the head towards the opponent's chest.